Voluntary Company Deregistration

 If the company meets the requirements for deregistration, lodge Form 6010 Application for Voluntary Deregistration of a Company with the application fee.

-ASIC will advise when the application is approved and publish a notice of the proposed deregistration in the next Commonwealth of Australia ASIC Gazette (ASIC Gazette).
+The regulator will advise when the application is approved and publish a notice of the proposed deregistration on the Insolvency Notices Website.

 Step Four – Deregistration

-Two months after the notice is published, ASIC will deregister the company unless ASIC receives a request to defer or cancel deregistration of the company.
+Two months after the notice is published, they will deregister the company unless they receive a request to defer or cancel deregistration of the company.

 Effects of Company Deregistration

-The main consequences of deregistration are that the company ceases to exist as a separate legal entity and any undistributed property of the company “vests” in ASIC.
-That is, after deregistration, ASIC will be the party who deals with any assets of the company.
+The main consequences of deregistration are that the company ceases to exist as a separate legal entity and any undistributed property of the company “vests” in the regulator.
+That is, after deregistration, they will be the party who deals with any assets of the company.
 For this reason, all assets of the company should be transferred prior to the deregistration application being lodged.

 Who can apply for Company Deregistration